 - Context is king.

 Initiatives and enthusiasm are great, but they need to be accompanied by understanding your audience and bringing them with you, so they understand what you are trying to achieve and the part you want them to play.
 They need to understand the context.
 One customer was recently thrilled to learn that we would cover 5S in their training course.
 He has been carrying around a 5S card for months; he has been told by his company that it is essential he keeps it with him, but he didn’t know what 5S was!

 - If in doubt, ask yourself 3 questions.

 What are we trying to accomplish?
 How will we know that a change is an improvement?
 What changes can we make that will result in improvement?
 Use PDSA throughout.
 If you know the answers to the 3 questions, and you continue to ask them, you will achieve results and ongoing excellence.

 - Find a coach or mentor that you trust.

 The world’s top athletes, sports professionals, and business leaders have a coach who works with them to achieve their full potential – even when things get tough!
 Coaching is about challenging you to think deeper; it helps you to understand your strengths, how to use them and how others see them.
 Think about who might be a good mentor.
 Is there someone in your business who has skills and expertise you can learn from, and draw on their knowledge?

 Be relentless – hard work is the key to success

 The thing that distinguishes one performer from another is how hard they work.

-Sport, music, business transformation – they are all the same.
-Excellence requires a critical minimum level of practice.
+Sport, music, and business transformation – they are all the same.
+Ongoing excellence requires a critical minimum level of practice.